Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Master equations and bath correlators in de Sitter

 \section{Master equations and bath correlators in de Sitter}

 This appendix derives the time-local Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) equation governing the infrared dynamics of a light scalar test field in de Sitter space.
-Throughout, we restrict attention to the \emph{homogeneous zero-mode} ($k=0$) of each field, neglecting all spatially varying ($k\neq0$) modes.
-After this truncation, the fields depend only on the number of $e$-folds $N\equiv\ln a$, and we omit explicit zero-mode subscripts for brevity.
+Throughout, we restrict attention to the \emph{coarse-grained fields} in a fixed comoving box.